tobiasjcat/ice_end/dailylogs.md

 After breaking camp one day, we were set up by a group of humans.
 Mostly humans riding horses there is also a hobgoblin and a few halflings riding war-dogs.
 The riders do not resemble Tumen Ord members.
 They have horsehair tassels.
 <hr>
-They are the Kara-Jhinzkha.
+They are the Kara-Jhinzkha (KaraJhinzkha).
 One rider is their leader.
 When they reveal themselves to be non-threating Maslin and Marlowe reveal themselves and greet peacefully.
 The leader is named Barta Khonghar and we are on their lands.
 They advise us on not heading into Near-Yeet territory.
 Barta says the Near-Yeet are oath-breakers and not to be trusted.

-Tumen Ord are a breakaway tribe from the Kara-Jhinzkha.
+Tumen Ord are a breakaway tribe from the Kara-Jhinzkha (KaraJhinzkha).
 The riders are in the process of hunting monsters and Maslin offers to assist with the hunt.
 Their armor has a more a lived in look.

 They lead us rapidly without stopping and eat in the saddle.
 We rode for longer than we expected.
 They tell us we are hunting trolls.